 As an example of the sort of question that is asked and @asktsa’s reply:

 The airlines I have checked do not have any further restrictions on the type of candle you can carry on board with you, provided the airport security rules have been followed of course.
+You may wish to check with your particular airline to get complete clarification.

 Once you are through airport security and in the departure lounge you would be able to buy gel candles (assuming any stores there sell them) and take these on board with you.